 Voters should be wary of anything they hear and read in the final days leading up to the election and make sure to double and triple-check their sources as our adversaries ramp up their disinformation campaigns in an effort to undermine democracy.

 In such a complicated threat landscape, it’s imperative that government leaders understand cyber and that there is a global task force dedicated to proactively securing the dark web.

 As security professionals, we must make efforts to minimize the tension between IT and security practitioners.
-System administrators should be mobilized to recognize the importance of cybersecurity to that the development and security teams can work seamlessly together in a DevSecOps manner.
-Finally, in an environment where attacks are cyclical and not linear, we must anticipate the enemy’s tactics, techniques and procedures (TTPs) or combinations of TTPs.
-In other words, offense must inform defense and security professionals must be running regular penetration tests from the inside out to identify risks.
+System administrators should be mobilized to recognize the importance of cybersecurity so that the development and security teams can work seamlessly together in a DevSecOps manner.
+Finally, in an environment where attacks are cyclical and not linear, we must anticipate the enemy’s tactics, techniques, and procedures (TTPs) or combinations of TTPs.
+In other words, the offense must inform defense, and security professionals must be running regular penetration tests from the inside out to identify risks.